 — Visage CEO Bzur Haun

 3. Data Breach Notifications

 If an employer allows employees to download personally identifiable information to their devices, the company becomes liable for how that information is handled.
-For example, companies involved in finance, insurance, or healthcare have a regulatory duty, under state and federal privacy laws such as HIPAA, to insure the security of that data.
-Yet studies show that most users don't employ even minimal security procedures with their mobile devices.
+For example, companies involved in finance, insurance, or healthcare have a regulatory duty, under state and federal privacy laws such as HIPAA, to ensure the security of that data.
+Yet studies show that most users don't even employ minimal security procedures with their mobile devices.
 A 2012 survey revealed that 62 percent of respondents didn't even use a password with their smartphones.

 Another frequent point of employer vulnerability arises from the fact that personal mobile devices are frequently lost or stolen.
 If employees have downloaded sensitive information to a device that is no longer in their possession, the company may have a legal responsibility to publicly disclose a potential data breach.
 Having to do so could not only be expensive, but also quite embarrassing.

 The best practice is to not allow employees to download company information into their devices at all.
 Instead, they can be given access to the information online through a browser or company-defined portal.
-If it's necessary that the information reside on the mobile device, it should be encrypted.
+If it's necessary that the information resides on the mobile device, it should be encrypted.